 Two well-known appliance brands available to consumers today are Whirlpool and Frigidaire - but which one is best for you?
 If you’re shopping for a new freestanding smoothtop electric range, you may want to know more about your options from each of these brands.
 Whirlpool now owns several other brands, including KitchenAid, Maytag, and Amana.
 Frigidaire is owned by Electrolux.

 So what you can you expect from these two brands?
 In our Whirlpool vs Frigidaire review, we compare two standard 30" freestanding electric ranges from the Whirlpool and Frigidaire Gallery lines in the $800-$900 price range to help you choose the best electric range for your kitchen.
+During sale periods these models are closer to $600.

 The Whirlpool WFE525S0JZ - $849